-The IT Exchange is the broad IT group used by IT Services and other units to share information on central, enabling, or enhancing services and projects affecting the university. the group was formed to bring people interested and involved in information technology at MSU together as a cohesive group.
+The IT Exchange is the broad IT group used by MSU IT and other units to share information on central, enabling, or enhancing services and projects affecting the university.
+The group was formed to bring people interested and involved in information technology at MSU together as a cohesive group.
 Katherine Ball is the group leader.

 Research Data Management

 The Research Data Management CAFE facilitates communication and encourages information sharing about research data management across MSU departments.
 The group discusses documents for grant proposals, case studies, best practices, scholarly communication issues, application development, technology infrastructure, and support for researchers.
 Nicole Jones and Marty Crawford are the group leaders.

 The Training Design CAFE brings together MSU staff involved in training by facilitating communication, sharing ideas, and addressing current issues and trends in training.
 The group uses D2L to share information.
 Summer Issawi is the group leader.
 Email firstname.lastname@example.org for more information or to sign up.